Press Release - ACE TO THE RESCUE

 Aug 08, 2005

 Alaskan residents are overwhelmingly dependent on air cargo service and Todd exemplifies concern about those people and his role as an extension of their family, as well as their economic network.
 As the Director of Sales and Customer Service for ACE, Todd contributes greatly to creating and sharing the company philosophy.
 Todd, definitely has a lot to share.
 In his 29 years in the air transport and cargo business in Alaska, Todd knows that people and companies are counting on the commitments made by their carrier.
 Todd’s mantra is that "there is not one solution for all customers, that customers are real people depending on the consideration and service of those in the air cargo industry".
 He tirelessly works with the ACE staff and station agents to keep this foremost in everyone’s minds each and every day.
 More>>

 June 14, 2005

 Anchorage: ACE Air Cargo flew an injured seal pup 800 miles from Dutch Harbor to Anchorage for treatment at the Alaska SeaLife Center in Seward.

 Dutch Harbor residents found the four- to five-week old pup on a beach early May 19 and watched her all day to keep local dogs and predators away.

 Reid Brewer, a Dutch Harbor-based University of Alaska Fairbanks Marine Animal Program biologist, examined the pup and feared she wouldn’t survive the night.

-He called ACE, and ACE team members Greg Hawthorne and Lia Porras helped him load the pup into a portable dog kennel for shipment to Anchorage.
+He called ACE, and ACE team member Lia Porras helped him load the pup into a portable dog kennel for shipment to Anchorage.

 An Alaska SeaLife Center technician met ACE Flight 65 in Anchorage to pick up the pup, assess her condition and start hydrating her immediately.
 The examination showed that the pup’s body temperature was normal, which was crucial for recovery.